solo-io/workshops/gloo/gloo/README.md

 In many use cases, we need to restrict the access to our applications to authenticated users.
 In the following chapter we will secure our application using an OIDC Identity Provider.

-Lets first start by installing dex (IDP) on our cluster:
+Let's start by installing the open-source [Dex](https://landscape.cncf.io/selected=dex) IdP on our cluster:

 ```bash
 cat > dex-values.yaml <<EOF